- Side Effects

 Nervousness and difficulty sleeping have also been reported.

 What is the dosage for cetirizine vs. loratadine?

-The recommended dose is 5 to 10 mg daily depending on the severity of symptoms.
+The recommended dose for adults and children 6 years of age and older is 5 to 10 mg daily depending on the severity of symptoms.

 The usual dose of loratadine is 10 mg daily for adults and children older than six years of age.
 The dose for children 2 to 6 years of age is 5 mg daily.

 Cetirizine drug interactions

 Theophylline (Theo-Dur, Respbid, Slo-Bid, Theo-24, Theolair, Uniphyl, Slo-Phyllin)reduces the breakdown of cetirizine by 16% and can increase blood levels of cetirizine.
 Drugs that cause drowsiness may add to drowsiness resulting from cetirizine.

 Erythromycin, cimetidine (Tagamet), and ketoconazole (Nizoral) increase the blood concentration of loratadine by inhibiting the elimination of loratadine.
 This may result in increased adverse events from loratadine.